4.3.3 Implementing court orders made under the child support legislation

 Orders reducing the assessment to nil

-The Registrar cannot make a change of assessment decision which has the effect of reducing the annual rate of child support below the minimum annual rate for that period (section 98SA).
-However, the court may make such orders and the Registrar will give effect to them (section 66(8)).
+The Registrar cannot make a change of assessment decision that has the effect of reducing the annual rate of child support below the minimum annual rate of child support if the liable parent has less than regular care of the children (CSA Act section 98SA).
+However, a court may make such orders and the Registrar will give effect to them (CSA Act sections 118, 119 and 66(8)(a)).

 An order to reduce arrears under the CSA Act

 A departure order or agreement may purport to discharge arrears where an assessment has been made under the CSA Act.
-The child support legislation does not expressly provide for arrears to be discharged but the Registrar will give effect to these orders and agreements where possible by varying the rate of child support for a specified period.
-To avoid any uncertainty a departure order or agreement which seeks to discharge arrears should set the rate of child support for the period equal to the amount which has already been paid.
+The child support legislation does not expressly provide for arrears to be discharged, but the Registrar will give effect to these orders and agreements where possible by varying the rate of child support for a specified period.
+To avoid any uncertainty a departure order or agreement that seeks to discharge arrears should set the rate of child support for the period equal to the amount which has already been paid for that period.
+This will have the effect of removing the accrued child support arrears.

-Orders varying, setting aside or nullifying a particular order
+Orders varying, setting aside or nullifying an earlier order

 The CSA Act does not provide for a parent to apply to have a previous court order varied or set aside.
-However, the same effect can be obtained by applying for a change to the assessment.
-If a court makes such an order, the Registrar will interpret it to be an order to change the child support assessment and make appropriate amendments to the assessment.
+However, the same effect can be obtained by applying to a court for a departure from the assessment.
+If a court makes such an order, the Registrar will interpret it to be an order to change the child support assessment and will make appropriate amendments to the assessment.

 If a court makes an order that nullifies an earlier order, this means that the earlier order should not have been made and has no legal effect.
 The Registrar will amend the assessment as if the earlier order had not been made.